Technology is cool! January 13 2021

 Then comes the television.
 Is it even called that anymore?

 Its a multi function entertainment centre with 50 million channels.
 We upgraded our sky package and now have super fast fibre broadband with Netflix, Amazon, Catch up , iplayer, games and more games .
 I even tried a bowling game with Edward yesterday and guess what, he beat me.

-I said, Edward when I was just about your age I remember watching Neil Armstong land on the moon on our black and white ('His Master voice" ) television.
+I said, Edward when I was just about your age I remember watching Neil Armstong land on the moon on our black and white ('His Master's Voice" ) television.
 We had one channel, the BBC, in 1969.
 And that was the latest technology.

-The reply: "But Dad you're sooo old and that was in the olden days!"
+The reply: "But Dad you're sooo old and that was in the old days!"

 Oh dear... the truth is I remember saying that to my parents when they probably listened to the radio and played dominoes by candlelight.

 So yes times do change and really our children are the ones embracing the new technology.
 They are just so fast at it and almost seem hard wired to do all the tasks.
 Especially with this new online learning for school and the use of zoom , face time and all the other social media apps , I've not even mentioned.

 I'm afraid the old part of me yearns for simpler times; the ones I grew up with.
 A good book for relaxation instead of all these channels.